nci-hcmi-catalog/portal/docs/API_documentation.md

 # Sample App using both GraphQL and Rest

-Let's imagine one want to build a web app displaying a gallery view, containing 10 models per page, of only models containing images.
+Let's imagine one wants to build a web app displaying a gallery view, with 10 models per page, of only models containing images.
 The core API calls of this simple web app would be:

 ## GraphQL call to fetch data
 A GraphQL query listing only models containing images: